Many surnames derive from an occupation. Examples of such occupational names are Butcher, Cooper, Paynter, Tailor, Tanner and Thatcher.

 In the Australian state of Victoria there is a small town called Yeo some 80 miles south-west of Melbourne.

-An investigation by Eve McLaughlin11 is relevant in this context and to the Yeo descendancy, especially her comments about the pronunciation of the Yeo surname.
-Reg Walter later wrote12 about McLaughlin’s work, adding the comment that her notes certainly convey a professional touch of realism and legal authority as regards tenure and ancient relationships between a wife and eldest son.
+An investigation by Eve McLaughlin [note 14] is relevant in this context and to the Yeo descendancy, including her comments about the pronunciation of the surname.

 If you have comments on this subject or the sources referred to, please get in touch via the Contact Us page.